edr-devops/superapp/README.md

 Gain SSH access to the interviewInstance ec2 instance via its Public IP.
 You will need to use the AWS Console to retrieve connection details of the EC2 instance / aide in any required troubleshooting!!

 ## Challenge 2
-Ensure docker is running, and list running containers.
+On the interviewInstance -  Ensure docker is running, and list running containers.

 ## Challenge 3
-Inside users home directory, `clone` this repo
+Whilst on the interviewInstance - Inside users home directory, `clone` this repo

 ## Challenge 4
-Inside your loal copy of superapp there is a docker-compose file.
+Still on the interviewInstance - Inside your local copy of superapp there is a docker-compose file.
   * Update the build to also install curl
   * Using `docker-compose`, `build` the superapp container.
 Fix any issues.
   * Using `docker-compose`, Bring the superapp container `up`.
 Ensure container stays up - fixing any issues along the way.